A reduced-order model for segregated fluid-structure interaction solvers based on an ALE approach: Numerical discretization of the full-order and reduced-order models

-The material of this section is adapted from \cite{zancanaro2021hybrid}.
-Proper orthogonal decomposition (POD) is the most used technique to construct reduced-order spaces.
-It is a compressed method of a set of numerical realizations (in the time or parameter space) into a reduced number of orthogonal basis (modes) that capture the essential information suitably combined \cite{anttonen2005applications}.
+The Proper Orthogonal Decomposition (POD) is used to construct the low-dimensional space.
+The POD is a compression technique where a set of numerical realizations (in time or parameter space) is reduced into a number of orthogonal basis (spatial modes) that capture the essential information suitably combined from previously acquired system data \cite{anttonen2005applications}.

 This work applies the POD to a group of realizations called snapshots.
-It consists of computing a certain number of full order solutions $\boldsymbol{s}_i = \boldsymbol{s}(t_i)$ where $t_i \in \boldsymbol{T}$ for $i = 1, \cdots, N$, being $\boldsymbol{T}$ the training collection of a certain number $N$ of the time values, to obtain a maximum amount of information from this costly stage to be employed later on for a cheaper resolution of the problem.
-Those snapshots can be resumed at the end of the resolution all together into a matrix $\boldsymbol{S} \in \mathbb{R}^{N_c\times N}$.
+It consists of computing a certain number of full-order solutions $\boldsymbol{s}_i = \boldsymbol{s}(t_i)$ where $t_i \in \boldsymbol{T}$ for $i = 1, \cdots, N$. $\boldsymbol{T}$ being the training collection of a certain number $N$ of the time values, to obtain a maximum amount of information from this costly stage to be employed later on for a cheaper resolution of the problem.
+Those snapshots can be assembled at the end of the resolution into a so-called \emph{snapshot matrix} $\boldsymbol{S} \in \mathbb{R}^{N_h\times N}$ defined as

-The idea is to perform the ROM resolution that is able to minimize the error (denoted here by $E^{ROM}$) between the obtained realization of the problem and its high-fidelity counterpart.
-In the POD-Galerkin scheme, the reduced order solution can be exploited as follows:
+The idea is to compute the ROM solution that can minimize the error denoted here by $E^{ROM}$ see \cref{Erom} between the obtained realization of the problem and its high-fidelity counterpart.
+In the POD-Galerkin scheme, the reduced-order solution is represented as